 How to get a hardship license in Texas?
 A hardship license isn’t given out to any 15-year-old that applies.
 In order to qualify, your situation needs to fit one of the following:

-Education, health, income - those three things are what will be considered when the Texas hardship license application is received.
+Education, health, income - those three things make up the Texas hardship license requirements and are what will be considered when the Texas hardship license application is received.

 But that isn’t the only requirement.
 You will still have to: